Richie Berrington: International career

 Berrington progressed through the Scottish A team and then made his One Day International debut for Scotland against Ireland in July 2008, hitting the winning runs for Scotland.
 He played in his first Twenty20 International, also against Ireland, the next month.
 Berrington became a regular member of the Scottish team, being particularly effective in Twenty20s and first-class cricket, and he was part of their squad to play in the 2009 ICC World Twenty20.
 After being on a seasonal contract between April and September 2009, he became the sixth Scottish cricketer to be given a full-time contract with Cricket Scotland in March 2010 as part of Scotland's efforts to increase professionalism in their national team.

 Berrington has scored centuries in a number of key matches for Scotland, but he was frustratingly inconsistent.
 In June 2010, in a match against India A, Berrington scored 106 to help Scotland recover from 7/64 to score the required 277 runs, causing a major upset.
-In July 2011 he scored 56 runs in just 23 balls in an ODI to help Scotland win their largest ever successful run chase, which years later Scottish captain Preston Mommsen would refer to as his most memorable innings.
+In July 2011, he scored 56 runs in just 23 balls in an ODI to help Scotland scale highest ever successful run chase, which years later Scottish captain Preston Mommsen would refer to as his most memorable innings.
 Next he scored 100 runs off 56 balls in a Twenty20 International on 24 July 2012 against Bangladesh, which Scotland won by 34 runs.
 This made Berrington just the seventh cricketer to score a century in a Twenty20 International, the first from an associate nation, and it gave Scotland their first ever win against a full member of the ICC.
 Berrington's ton won the match almost single-handedly for Scotland, as none of the other Scottish batsmen scored more than 19 runs.
 He scored his maiden century in ODIs against Ireland in September 2014, ensuring his place in Scotland's team for the 2015 Cricket World Cup, albeit in a losing cause.

 In Scotland's opening match of the 2015 World Cup against host nation New Zealand, Berrington scored 50 runs as part of a large partnership with Matt Machan, who also scored a half-century, but it was the only substantial partnership of the innings and Scotland were bowled out for 142, which New Zealand chased down with more than half of their overs remaining.
 This was Berrington's highest score of the World Cup.
 While bowling during Scotland's group match against Sri Lanka, Berrington's shoe disintegrated as he took his delivery stride in one ball.